-Every July 12th is Malala Day, a celebration of Malala Yousafzai and her message.
+Malala Day is celebrated July 12 in honor of Malala Yousafzai’s birthday.
+It also marks the anniversary of Yousafzai leading the first Youth Takeover of the UN in 2013.
 Malala was the youngest recipient of the Nobel Peace Prize, she advocates for the rights of children and women.
-At 23 Malala is still young and fighting for education.

 Adafruit publishes a wide range of writing and video content, including interviews and reporting on the maker market and the wider technology world.
 Our standards page is intended as a guide to best practices that Adafruit uses, as well as an outline of the ethical standards Adafruit aspires to.
 While Adafruit is not an independent journalistic institution, Adafruit strives to be a fair, informative, and positive voice within the community – check it out here: adafruit.com/editorialstandards

 Stop breadboarding and soldering – start making immediately!
 Adafruit’s Circuit Playground is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
 Build projects with Circuit Playground in a few minutes with the drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
 Circuit Playground Express is the newest and best Circuit Playground board, with support for CircuitPython, MakeCode, and Arduino.
 It has a powerful processor, 10 NeoPixels, mini speaker, InfraRed receive and transmit, two buttons, a switch, 14 alligator clip pads, and lots of sensors: capacitive touch, IR proximity, temperature, light, motion and sound.
 A whole wide world of electronics and coding is waiting for you, and it fits in the palm of your hand.